mikaelsundell/dctl/README.md

 Introduction
 ---------

-This collection consists of continuously updated DCTLs (DaVinci Color Transform Language), primarily aimed at enhancing workflows using ARRI LogC3 in DaVinci Resolve.
+A collection of continuously updated DCTLs (DaVinci Color Transform Language), primarily aimed at enhancing workflows using ARRI LogC3 in DaVinci Resolve.
 These scripts are  designed for photographers and cinematographers seeking a photographic approach to color correction and grading.

 Installation and utils
 ---------